-- the expense apportioned over the period for which the restraint applies or - one-third of the amount incurred per year.
+- the expense apportioned over the period for which the restraint applies - one-third of the amount incurred per year.

-No deduction is allowed where the expense did not constitute income in the hands of the recipient.
+Where the expense did not constitute income in the hands of the recipient, no deduction is allowed.

 DIRECTORS FEES

 Prior to 1 March 2017, directors of private companies and members of close corporations were deemed to have received a monthly remuneration, subject to PAYE, calculated in accordance with a formula, which did not apply where at least 75% of their remuneration was in the form of fixed monthly payments.
 As from 1 March 2017, this formula is no longer applicable and PAYE is calculated on a payment basis.